virgesmith/neworder/docs/examples/parallel.md

 assert neworder.mpi.size() > 1, "This configuration requires MPI with >1 process"
 ```

-As always, the neworder framework expects an instance of a Model class, subclassed from `neworder.Model`, which in turn requires a `neworder.Timeline` object.
+As always, the neworder framework expects an instance of a Model class, subclassed from `neworder.Model`, which in turn requires a `neworder.Timeline` object:

 ```python
 population_size = 100